-The film is based on the 1901 short story, Amy Foster, written by Joseph Conrad and it tells the tale of immigrants who, with hopes hight set sail for America in 1888.
+Based on the 1901 short story, Amy Foster, written by Joseph Conrad, it tells tale of immigrants who, with hopes soaring high, set sail for America in 1888.
 They encounter a storm at sea and their ship goes down off the Cornish shore, and all on-board lose their lives, except one.

-From there, the movie chronicles the fate of the sole survivor of the shipwreck, a Ukrainian peasant named Yanko Goral.
-What fate awaits him?
+From there, the movie chronicles the fate of the sole survivor, a Ukrainian peasant named Yanko Goral.
+What awaits him?
 Will he be welcomed by the villagers or treated as an outsider?
 Will he master a new language, adapt to his new country, and build a better life?
 Will he finally find love and happiness?

-The film explores contrasting themes of acceptance versus non-acceptance, kindness versus cruelty, the many faces of love and loss, and how actions can affect outcomes.
+The film explores contrasting themes of acceptance versus non-acceptance, kindness versus cruelty, the many faces of love and loss, and how actions affect outcomes.

 Now, let's take a closer look at a movie that resonated with audiences.